Big Boys (TV series): Episodes

+Series 1 (2022)

-All episodes were made available on All 4 prior to broadcast on 26 May 2022.
+All episodes were made available on Channel 4's streaming service (formally All 4) prior to broadcast on 26 May 2022.

+Series 2 (2024)

+All episodes were made available on 29 December 2023 for subscribers to the paid tier of Channel 4's streaming service; this expanded to all users on 14 January 2024.

+Series 3 (2025)

+All episodes were added to Channel 4 on-demand before broadcast on 9 February 2025.

 Production

 The show's commissioning was announced in November 2020, following a pilot that was shot around 2018.

 The series is based on Rooke's comedy stage shows Good Grief, Happy Hour, and Love Letters.
 Rooke said that the series is semi-autobiographical; when asked "how truthful to his life" the show is, Rooke commented it was "[a]bout fifty-fifty".

 Reception

 Viewership

 Over the six episodes, the series averaged 410,000 viewers including catch-up within seven days post-broadcast.
 Including viewership prior to broadcast - through the series being made available in full on-demand on All4 following the broadcast of the first episode - and all viewership on devices aside from televisions (smartphones, laptops and tablets), the series averaged 669,000 viewers.

 Critical reception

 Big Boys has been critically praised.
 Carol Midgley in a four-star review for The Times, wrote that it is "one of the most funny, tender, profound sad-happy comedies I've seen this year and is worth anyone's time, not just because it tackles the themes of grief, coming of age and sexuality with a beautifully light touch, but because the cast give the impression that they love performing it."

 Lucy Mangan writes in her four-star review for The Guardian; "[i]t is warm and funny, but with a melancholic undertow that fades in and out as the episode – and the series – goes on, but never disappears entirely", and that "[a]lthough it is gentler and less frenetic, Big Boys' combination of frankness, heart and wit – and the seriousness with which it treats young people and the problems they face – evokes the mighty Sex Education", but simultaneously, "Rooke makes it entirely its own thing – and one that can pierce your heart when you least expect it".
 She touches upon the relationship between Jack and Danny in the series, saying [t]he growing friendship between the two young men, in a genre and world when such things are seldom showcased or made part of the cultural narrative, is genuinely uplifting", and also praises Katy Wix's "tremendous turn".